Intergenerational Insights of a Contemporary Educator

 This group is the opposite of the younger generation in that they don't want you to give them their space.
 Essentially, the core difference here is that the younger group values freedom in their education while the older group values control in their education.

 The only other group I haven't talked about are my peers, ages 26-39.
-This is a group I do not have a great deal of experience teaching, but know from my own experience of being a learner from this generation, that I learn best by being challenged to find solutions to problems.
+This is a group I do not have a great deal of experience teaching, but know from my own experience of being a learner of this generation, that I learn best by being challenged to find solutions to problems.
 Not having a defined solution and learning through experimentation is the way my generation seems to learn best.
+At least that is how I do.
 We might be something of a life hack generation so learning for us seems to take the form of working together.

 Grandma Dot's Words of Wisdom